 In addition to the FCA’s statutory powers, a number of memoranda of understanding are in place between UK regulators and their overseas counterparts (most notably the SEC and other US regulators) concerning co-operation and information sharing.
 Recent years have seen significant co-operation between the SEC and the FCA and its cognate agencies.

-Similarly, the United States has entered into mutual legal assistance treaties (MLATs) with various countries, which can be used for the sharing of information and taking of evidence abroad.
+Similarly, the United States has entered into mutual legal assistance treaties (MLATs) with more than 70 foreign jurisdictions, which can be used for the sharing of information and taking of evidence abroad.
 Some US authorities also have memoranda of understanding in place with sister agencies outside the United States, which can allow for inter-agency sharing of documents.

 Blocking statutes prevent the disclosure of certain documents for the purpose of legal proceedings in a foreign jurisdiction, except pursuant to procedures set out in an international treaty or agreement.
 Article 1bis of the French Blocking Statute provides: